HPM PASS, 3rd Edition

 ABIM MOC points expire on July 31, 2020.

 To earn CME credits or MOC points, a passing score of 70% is required.

 American Board of Pediatrics

-"Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 10 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit."
+"Successful completion of this CME activity, which includes participation in the activity and individual assessment of and feedback to the learner, enables the learner to earn up to 10 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit."

-Through the American Board of Medical Specialties ("ABMS") MOC initiative to create a widw array of Maintenance of Certification ("MOC") Activities through the ABMS MOC Directory, HPM PASS, 3rd edition has met the MOC requirements as a MOC Part II Self-Assessment and MOC Part II CME Activity (apply toward general CME requirement) by the following ABMS Member Boards:
+Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Continuing Certification Activities through the ABMS Continuing Certification Directory, HPM PASS, 3rd Edition has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) for the following ABMS Member Boards:

 MOC Part II Self-Assessment